If you are considering getting life insurance in your 40’s, you may be wondering— is it too late? Is it too expensive? Is it even necessary?

 - Leaving an inheritance for your heirs

-What type of and how much life insurance you should carry depends on your health, financial situation, and long-term goals.
+What type of life insurance and how much of that life insurance you should carry depends on your health, financial situation, and long-term goals.
 However, if you believe you need life insurance, do not delay.
-Age is one of the most important factors that determine your premium rates.
-For each year you postpone buying coverage, the cost of insurance rises by 8-10% on average.
+Age is one of the most important factors that determine the premium rates of your life insurance.
+For each year you postpone buying coverage, the cost of life insurance rises by 8-10% on average.

-If you already have a policy, your 40’s can be a good time to revisit your coverage.
-Life insurance needs generally change as we age.
+If you already have a policy, your 40’s can be a good time to revisit your life insurance coverage as life insurance needs generally change as we age.
 Perhaps you have purchased a bigger home and need more covergae than what is offered by the existing policy.
-Maybe your income has increased substantially since you bought the policy, and you now require a bigger nest egg to ensure your family will be able to maintain their current lifestyle after you are gone.
+Maybe your income has increased substantially since you bought the previous life insurance policy, and you now require a bigger nest egg to ensure your family will be able to maintain their current lifestyle after you are gone.

 Factors affecting cost and coverage

-Insurers look at your mortality risk to determine the maximum coverage they can offer you and your premium rates.
+Insurers look at your mortality risk to determine the maximum coverage they can offer you and your premium rates in your life insurance.
 Therefore, when you apply for a policy, the carrier will look at all factors that can affect your life expectancy.
 These include:

 Age

-Your date of birth can significantly impact premium costs.
-For this reason, it is wise to buy coverage as early as possible.
+Your date of birth can significantly impact your life insurance premium costs.
+For this reason, it is wise to buy a life insurance policy for your needs and coverage as early as possible.
 The longer you wait, the more you will have to pay based solely on age.

 Death Benefit Amount